-United Way will install 5 Born Learning Trails throughout Spokane County this fall!
+United Way has installed 5 Born Learning Trails throughout Spokane County!
 A special thank you to our volunteers from Avista, Premera Blue Cross, Principal Financial, Rosauers Supermarkets, and STCU!

 Born Learning Trail Sites with Map Link

 The Born Learning Trail is a series of 10 interactive signs that offer fun, active learning activities for young children and their families.
 It helps parents, caregivers, and communities create quality engagement opportunities when out on a stroll or visiting a local playground.

 Each of the signs will be featured in both English and Spanish.